 Door Model: HDXL9, HDL23-DD, HDC-DD (7 doors)

-An existing large yacht storage building was converted to a windmill tower production facility.
-The large space was perfect for fabricating and assembling massive sections of towers in preparation for shipment to field installation.
-However, the horizontal sliding doors required 3-4 men to open, frequently struggling with ice and snow in the door tracks; one time dislodging the door completely.
-This was a serious worker safety concern as well as an inefficient operation.
-Several other types of large hangar doors were considered for similar cost, however lead times were much longer than for a TNR door.
+A large yacht storage building has been converted into a wind generation unit.
+This huge space was perfect for manufacturing and assembling massive sections of towers awaiting shipment to the installation site.
+However, opening horizontal sliding doors required 3-4 workers who regularly wrestled with frost and snow in the guide rails.
+The door has even come out of its tracks completely.
+This situation created a recurring security problem for employees and inefficient operation.
+Other types of large hangar doors were considered with similar prices, but the preparation times were much longer than for the TNR gate.

 HDXL9 (32’-0” x 34’-1”), 2 doors

 Broadwind has also had a very good experience with TNR gates for its blast cabinet application, with the doors being waterproof, low maintenance and able to withstand accidental impacts.
 Heavy-duty doors have supported the important means of service used to move goods inside and outside the building.With the 90 mph (145 km / h) class of TNR gates, Broadwind's doubts wind loads were quickly swept away Heavy-duty door construction and TNR spring-free design were key factors for the operation team.